keroserene/snowflake/client/README.md

 -ice stun:stun.l.google.com:19302
 ```

 `-url` should be the URL of a Broker instance.
-This is required to have
-automated signalling (which is desired in most use cases).
-When omitted, the client uses copy-paste signalling instead.

 `-front` is an optional front domain for the Broker request.

 `-ice` is a comma-separated list of ICE servers.
 These can be STUN or TURN
 servers.